Zachary-Rude/chromepkg/README.md

 <p align="center"><img src="https://www.google.com/chrome/static/images/chrome-logo.svg" alt="Chrome logo" /></p>

-<h1 align="center">Chromepkg</h1>
+<h1 align="center">ChromePKG</h1>

 <p align="center">The missing package manager for ChromeBooks</p>

 Overview
 --------

 Chromebooks with Chrome OS run a Linux kernel.
 The only missing pieces to use them as full-featured Linux distro are GCC and Make with their dependencies.
 Well, these pieces aren't missing anymore.
-Say hello to Chromepkg!
+Say hello to ChromePKG!

 Prerequisites
 -------------